 Complications that arise from PCOS may include:

-- Metabolic syndrome - a cluster of conditions that includes high blood sugar and abnormally high cholesterol levels that could increase the risk of cardiovascular disease.
+- MetS - a group of conditions including high blood sugar and abnormally high cholesterol levels, potentially raising cardiovascular disease risk.

 - Sleep apnea